shawngib/project-stig/readme.md

 UPDATE 2/1/2021:
  - Some bug fixes in setPowerStig script to reflect variance between server and client.
  - Updated to latest PowerSTIG and 4.7.1 and STIG versions 2.1
+ - Also added IE and Chrome STIGs to MOF file for example.
+New MOF creation scripts added to /scripts/MOFcreation folder.

  -------